Pen Pals in Uganda

 So let me get this straight.
 This group of people, evidently, cannot hold each other accountable to make the right decision, BUT GUESS WHAT CAN?
 That’s right lol, this blog right here. & guess what?
 My friend got to stay at the party because of it. #WINNING.

-So, to recap, an individual actively decided to make a right decision for fear they would get called out in a blog; meaning, this blog has apparently become some sort of antithesis of enabling bad behavior.
+So, to recap, an individual actively decided to make a right decision for fear they would get called out in an opinion piece on a blog; meaning, this blog has apparently become some sort of antithesis of enabling bad behavior.
 That’s pretty cool right there folks.
 Should Bertha have let my friend stay simply because that was the right thing to do?
 Of course!
 But when you’re surrounded by enablers, leave it to denv.her. to hold you accountable.

 People, do not, I repeat do not enable your friend’s bad behavior!
 Hold each other to higher standards.
 You owe each other that.
 As we’re all getting through this thing called life, we might as well make each other better people in the process.
 Yes it can be awkward calling a friend out, but if you don’t (I will lol), you’re giving them the authority to continue to behave poorly.
 Squash it right then and there and demand better.